DanielTsang26/threat-hunt-scenario-azuki-import-export-/README.md

 _Shows the lateral movement targets are selected based on their access to sensitive data or network privileges._

+Moving further into this part of the investigation was to examine who they were attacking.
+With all the necessary information that was noted, the bad actor was mainly attacking an IP: 10.1.0.188.
+This was mainly from a deduction from what file name was being used and from the record that was shown from that file.

 ```kql
 DeviceNetworkEvents
 | where DeviceName == "azuki-sl"